EsraaKhaled94/alx-low_level_programming/0x12-singly_linked_lists/README.md

-0x12.
-C - Singly linked lists\n More Info
+#0x12.
+C - Singly linked lists

+More Info
 Please use this data structure for this project:

 /**